CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 - For calculation of the yearly CO2 emissions of purchased electricity, the most recent emission factor of the Kansai Electric Power Co., Inc. is used. (e.g. The CO2 emission factor of FY2015 is calculated based on the emissions during FY2014) CO2 emissions of FY2016 and after are calculated using emission factors of electric companies from which we purchased electricity.
 The yearly CO2 emissions of purchased electricity is calculated by multiplying the year's electricity consumption by the year's emission factor.

-CO2 emissions in Osaka Gas's city gas business for FY2018 were 125,000 tons, resulting in CO2 emissions per cubic meter of gas production (emissions intensity) of 14.3 g-CO2 / m³.
-Compared to 1990, the Kyoto Protocol's benchmark year, total CO2 emissions were down by 53% and emissions on a per-unit basis fell by 76%.
+CO2 emissions in Osaka Gas’s city gas business for FY2019 stood at 128,000 tons, with CO2 emissions per cubic meter of gas production (emissions intensity) of 15.7 g-CO2/m³.
+Compared to 1990, the Kyoto Protocol’s benchmark year, total CO2 emissions were down by 52%, and emissions on a per-unit basis fell by 73%.

-In 1979, Osaka Gas became the first company in the world to begin operation of a cryogenic power generation facility, and in FY2018 the Senboku Terminal and the Himeji Terminal produced approximately 83.00 million kWh cryogenically.
+In 1979, Osaka Gas became the first company in the world to begin operating a cryogenic power generation facility, and in FY2019 the Senboku LNG Terminal and the Himeji LNG Terminal produced approximately 75.00 million kWh cryogenically.

-We will work toward further CO2 emission reductions by aggressively using electricity produced by unused energy such as LNG cryogenics and gas pressure of gasification, as well as by promoting energy saving in office buildings.
+We will work toward further CO2 emission reductions by aggressively using electricity produced by unused energy such as LNG cryogenics and the gas pressure of gasification, as well as by promoting energy savings in office buildings.